NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Effect.rst

 Returns the current time of timeline if this node is currently rendering, otherwise it returns the current time at which the node is currently rendering for the caller thread.

+.. method:: NatronEngine.Effect.getOutputFormat()

+    :rtype: :class:`RectI<NatronEngine.RectI>`

+    Returns the output format of this node in pixel units.

 .. method:: NatronEngine.Effect.getFrameRate()